 The historic centre is very walkable.
 However the Hop-On-Hop-Off Bus connects all of the major sites, including some that are a little further afield.
 If you are planning to visit a few sites with entrance fees you may benefit from buying a Verona Card.
 This gives free or discounted admission to many locations as well as use of the city’s buses.

 Although it is easy to explore Verona on your own, there are lots of opportunities for guided tours.
-These include a Small Group Walking Tour from LivItaly (remember to use booking code BEWITCHEDBYITALY for a 10% discount).
+These include a City Highlights Tour from LivItaly (remember to use booking code BEWITCHEDBYITALY for a 5% discount).
 Or try a customised walk with a local from WithLocals.
-Options include Best of Verona and The Flavors of Verona.
+Options include Off the Beaten Track in Verona and The 10 Tastings of Verona.